 DNP2: Supporting Good Design

-The policy responds to the Government’s encouragement that neighbourhood plans should set out local design guidance by refining the series of Local Plan design policies to provide design codes that covers all of the parish.
+The policy responds to the Government’s encouragement that neighbourhood plans should set out local design guidance by refining the series of Local Plan design policies to provide design codes that covers all of the parish contributing to neighbourhood plan objectives 1); 2); 5); 7); 9) and 10).

+§134 of the NPPF clarifies that design codes can be prepared as part of a plan, which is what this neighbourhood plan has chosen to do in order for its content to carry the full weight of the development plan.
 The Code is an integral part of the policy but is extensive in distinguishing the different character areas in the parish and is therefore published separately.
 To be clear therefore, as the Code has been prepared and consulted on as part of the Plan, its content carries the full weight of the development plan in decision making and is not subordinate or supplementary guidance carrying lesser weight.
+The Code is also available online as visual and interactive material.
+It contains a guide to clarify its coverage and user instruction.
+The Code coverage is also presented in Table 1 – click here to view.